beer-psi/aptDL/README.md

 -cr and -co are mutually exclusive.

 Optional arguments:
+  -suites: Specify the suite you want to download from, required for dist repos.
   -o: Output directory (relative to the script's directory, default is .\output)
   -cd: Time to wait between downloads (default 5 seconds, so as not to hit rate limit)
   -auth: Location of JSON file containing authentication (token, udid and device), which will be sent when downloading paid packages